EMRD95/.ascii-idle/README.md

 Ascii art must be stored in the txt folder with a .txt format.

-The script pick up .txt files randomly and display them on the terminal.
+The script pick up .txt files randomly and display them on the terminal vertically.

 Exit with ctrl + c